-This course will be relevant for anyone requiring a comprehensive overview of the Pharmacovigilance function and duties.
-It may be of particular interest to those who are responsible in Pharmacovigilance for any safety assessments and writing such plans including any Medical Directors who approve such plans.
-Those who work with pharmacovigilance, e.g. Regulatory Affairs, Clinical, Sales & Marketing, Legal, Commercial and Quality and EU QP PVs that must sign off such documents.
+This course will be relevant for anyone requiring a comprehensive overview of the pharmacovigilance function and duties and may be of particular interest to those who are responsible in pharmacovigilance for any safety assessments and writing such plans including any medical directors who approve such plans. those who work with pharmacovigilance, e.g. regulatory affairs, clinical, sales and marketing, legal, commercial and quality and EU QP PVs that must sign off such documents.

 09.00 Registration and Coffee